How to Say "No"

 - Recognizing the potential benefit of expressing a “positive no”

-In the course of a recent negotiation you likely answered yes to a variety of questions.
+During a recent negotiation you likely answered yes to a variety of questions.
 You might have said, for instance:

 - Yes, I understand what you mean.